 The BAAM system or Big Area Additive Manufacturing platform is being used by the Cincinnati Inc. This method prints long fiber composites or composite ABS carbon fiber pellets.
 A startup known as Local Motors and Lawrence Livermore National Laboratory used this method of 3D printing to print the complete body of electric cars, in one print only.
-The continuous fiber using 3D technologymade the thermopolymers better mechanical properties and reduce the warping caused by temperature differences.
+Moreover, the continuous fiber using 3D technology made the homopolymers better mechanical properties.
+This would help reduce the warping caused by temperature differences.

 Use of composites in PBF

 Image Source : lboro.ac.uk

 PBF or Powder Bed Fusion is another area in which composite fiber materials will be used in greater degree.
 Many printing giants including HP, Ricoh and Prodways are developing their PBF technology using composites.

 The Windform company’s 3D printers were used to print the prototype of the electric superbike Energica.
 The competition of so many companies has led to them developing carbon fiber or glass fiber nylon composites.
 Though, BASF and Arkema are companies which are manufacturing in this segment, the market leader is the CRP Group (Italian), notably its Windform segment for PBF.
 Composite powders developed by all these companies have been used in building aerospace and automotive prototypes.